Moisturising Hair Mask

 The moisturising hair mask is a vital part of taming frizz and preventing it in the first place.

-In contrast to conditioner, it’s more concentrated, so it’s designed to combat all the extra stuff we put our hair through.
+In contrast to your conditioner, the moisturising hair mask is more concentrated, so it combats all the extra stuff we put our hair through.

 A good quality moisturising hair mask should:

 - Get moisture to the core of the hair.